 Debts such as a mortgage, credit cards or loans will also be included in the matrimonial asset pool.

 What happens if the assets are disposed of prior to the trial?

-If the assets are disposed of before the settlement, the Family Court of Australia will consider them in the property division calculations.
+If the assets are disposed of before the settlement, the Family Court of Australia will consider what has happened to these assets as part of the property division.
 This could mean that the court will add the value of the asset back to any calculations.

 For example, if you acquired a boat during the marriage and then sold it before settlement, the court may add the value of the boat back into the asset pool assessment.

 How can I stop my ex from disposing assets in a property settlement?

 If you are worried that your ex-partner may dispose of any assets before the matter is finalised in court, you can apply for a court order that prevents the sale of the assets.
 It can be enforced if the other party does not comply with the order.

 If you have a suspicion that your ex-partner may dispose of assets, it is important to seek legal advice as early as possible so that your family lawyer may write to your ex putting them on notice that they cannot dispose of any matrimonial assets before a final agreement is reached.
 Obtaining early legal advice can make a huge difference to the outcome of the proceedings.

 Our expert family lawyers can definitely help you with this and are are available on 1300 667 461.